When you have unexplained menopause bleeding, menopause spotting and postmenopause bleeding – these should be reported to your doctor.

-Dr. West writes that even with menopause spotting or menopause bleeding, a hysterectomy is NEVER necessary unless the woman has cancer - which means over 500,000 hysterectomies per year in the U.S. are UNNECESSARY according to Dr. West!
+Dr. West from the former St. Vincent’s Hospital in NYC writes that even with menopause spotting or menopause bleeding, a hysterectomy is NEVER necessary unless the woman has cancer – which means over 500,000 hysterectomies per year in the U.S. are UNNECESSARY according to Dr. West!

 Dr. West has been the Chief of Reproductive Endocrinology and Infertility at St. Vincent’s Hospital in New York and certainly knows what he’s talking about!

 Take control of your health!
-Read these books and find out your best alternatives.
-You don't have to alter the rest of your life unless some type of cancer is involved!
+Read this book and find out your best alternatives.
+You don’t have to alter the rest of your life unless some type of cancer is involved!
 Menopause bleeding treatment may NOT have to involve surgery.

 Remember that this website has been created with the purpose of helping you and give you as much information as possible.